Szilard Engines as Quantum Thermodynamical Systems: Measurement as Induced Correlation

-\paragraph*{Measurement as Induced Correlation.} The second (measurement) stage of the quantum engine's cycle comes in two steps.
-First, it implements a coarse-grained projective measurement of the particle position, whether it is on the barrier's left or right.
-Second, it then implements a C-NOT gate that correlates the measurement result (left/right) with the demon's macrostate ($A$/$B$).
-If the particle is found on the left, the demon does nothing, as it was already initialized to the $A$ macrostate.
-Otherwise, it changes macrostate from $A$ to $B$.
+In the quantum domain, the practical aspects of measurement are nontrivial.
+And so, a more detailed development is necessary than for the classical engine.
+The second (measurement) stage of the quantum engine's cycle comes in two steps.
+First, it implements a coarse-grained projective measurement of the \SUS.
+Then, it implements a CNOT gate that correlates the measurement result ($L$ or $R$) with the \DEM mesostate ($A$ or $B$).

+If the particle is found on the left, the \DEM does nothing, as it was already initialized to the $A$ mesostate.
+Otherwise, it changes mesostate from $A$ to $B$.
+Therefore, the measurement cost contains two parts.
+The first is a localization cost that is symmetric about $\delta$.
+The second is the cost of storing the information in the demon's memory.
+It is not symmetric in $\delta$.
+The asymmetry arises from the CNOT gate, which is not symmetric with respect to $L$ and $R$.